elennick/retry4j/README.md

 ### General

 Retry4j does not require any external dependencies.
 It does require that you are using Java 8 or newer.
 Javadocs are hosted at http://www.javadoc.io/doc/com.evanlennick/retry4j/0.6.2.

-### Logging (Upcoming in 0.7.0)

-Retry4j uses SLF4J to provide logging inside of the library.
-If you are looking to debug with detailed information, you can set the **com.evanlennick.retry4j** package to DEBUG level for some very simple logging.
-You can set to TRACE level for extremely detailed and verbose logging within the call executor to help with debugging.

 ### Exception Handling Config